-But the most wonderful part is yet to come.
+Write for information on pre-school, kindergarten, elementary, secondary, college, external degree, continuing education, Home Study Institute, Takoma Park, Washington, D.C.
+20012 yet to come.
 God never commands us to do anything without promising to help us do it.
 Every command of God is a promise.
 If we choose to accept the promise, it brings with it the very life of God.
-It changes us so that we become like God (see Education, page 126).
+It changes us so that we become like God (see Education, p.
+126).
 If God tells us to follow our parents' will instead of our own, He also gives us His own strength so that we will be able to make that decision.

 Why does God ask us to obey?
 To spoil our plans for fun?
 To upset our playtime and make us frustrated?
 Of course not.
-God knows that the only way you can to be happy is to be good!
+God knows that the only way you can be happy is to be good!
 Your parents know that too, and so do your teachers.
 Their guidance is only to help you learn right habits.